(And what to do instead…)

 I don’t crunch and as a person with a history of back pain (since age 8 I think actually), making the move to eliminate crunching almost entirely from my routine was one of the best decisions I ever made.
 Once upon a time I was was 8 and banging out crunches by the hundreds too, it’s probably what led to my first bout of back pain in hindsight.

-And I have to give a big hat tip to Dr. Stuart McGill, because it was also one of the most important things I ever learned as a trainer and I have successfully managed to help many other people deal with and work around their back pain too.
+And I have to give a big hat tip to Dr. Stuart McGill, because it was also one of the most important things I ever learned personally AND as a trainer.
+I have successfully managed to help many other people deal with and work around their back pain too.

 The Deal with Crunches and SitUps

-It is pretty much fact at this point that everyone only has so many bends of the spine in their lifetime and although some people may be more resistant to this eventual breakdown, why not mitigate the risk all the same?
+It's pretty much a fact at this point that everyone only has so many bends of the spine in their lifetime and although some people may be more resistant to this eventual breakdown, why not mitigate the risk all the same?

 This is an essential component of my training philosophy, ‘Do No Harm.’